Ethan-Chew/toobox/README.md

 ## Keybinds
 Toobox includes various keybinds to help make your life easier
 1. **Full Screen**
-    - 'F', 'F11 (Function Key)' to go Full Screen
+    - 'f', 'F11 (Function Key)' to go Full Screen
     - 'Escape' to exit Full Screen
 2. **Back to Home Page**
-    - 'H' to go back to the Home Screen
+    - 'z' to go back to the Home Screen

 ## Dependencies and Themes
 1. Chemlib